Jeff Van Drew: Foreign and defense policy

-LGBT rights
+LGBTQIA+ rights

 In 2021, Van Drew co-sponsored the Fairness for All Act, the Republican alternative to the Equality Act.
 The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.

 In 2021, Van Drew was one of 29 Republicans to vote to reauthorize the Violence Against Women Act.
 The bill expanded legal protections for transgender people, and contained provisions allowing transgender women to use women's shelters and serve time in prisons matching their gender identity.

 Van Drew was one of 31 Republicans to vote for the LGBTQ Business Equal Credit Enforcement and Investment Act.

 On July 19, 2022, Van Drew and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
 On December 8, 2022, he voted against the final passage of the Respect for Marriage Act as amended by the US Senate.

+In 2023, Van Drew sponsored H.R.216, the My Child, My Choice Act, which would revoke federal education funding for schools that do not require teachers to obtain written parental consent before teaching lessons specifically related to gender identity, sexual orientation, or transgender studies, and for other purposes.

+Fiscal Responsibility Act of 2023

+Van Drew was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+Support for expunging Trump's impeachments

+In the 118th Congress he co-sponsored a pair of resolutions meant to expunge the impeachments of Donald Trump.